michgonch/specideas-etude/README.md

 # specideas-etude
-Etude app with Vue, Express and MongoDB
+Etude app with Vue, Express and Mongoose